awsdocs/aws-cli-user-guide/doc_source/install-linux.md

 If you get an error, see [Troubleshooting AWS CLI Errors](cli-chap-troubleshooting.md)\.

-## Upgrading to the latest version of the AWS CLI version 1<a name="install-linux-awscli-upgrade"></a>
+## Upgrading to the Latest Version of the AWS CLI version 1<a name="install-linux-awscli-upgrade"></a>

 We recommend that you regularly check to see if there is a new version of the AWS CLI and upgrade to it when you can\.

-Use the `pip list -o` command to check which packages are "outdated':
+Use the `pip list -o` command to check which packages are "outdated"\.

 ```
 $ aws --version